 The Best Macaron Recipe

 I love macarons on so many levels – both aesthetically and technically.
-As you probably already know by the barrage of #macaron hash tagged photos seen on Instagram, they are literally the most photogenic food ever to exist (my own very biased opinion of course haha).
+As you probably already know by the barrage of #macaron hash tagged photos seen on Instagram, they are literally the most photogenic food ever to exist (my own very biased opinion, of course, haha).
 On the other hand, on a technical level, I love them because I’ve become addicted to the challenge of making them.
 They are super finicky to get right and it is one of the very few foods that, just by looking at its outer appearance, you will know which techniques were used to make it.

-It is different from the Italian method, which involves simultaneously pouring hot syrup into egg whites that are being beaten.
+The French meringue method for making macarons is different from the Italian method, which involves simultaneously pouring hot syrup into egg whites that are being beaten.
 If you have no experience making an Italian meringue for other baked goods, this French method is the easier one to start with.
 Some bakers swear by the Italian method while some the French but both would yeild the same type of magical fluffy cookies that most people would know to be a macaron.
 (Click here to read the explanation between the two).
 Essentially, in the French method, we are using a French Meringue and in the Italian method – an Italian Meringue.

 Macarons can be very finicky to bake.
 If it doesn’t work out the very first time you try to make them, don’t be too upset.
 Any one of a gazillion factors can affect how your macarons will turn out.
 Most home bakers often lament on how there must be something wrong with the recipe and is forever in search of a magical recipe which will yield perfect macarons.
 To be honest, most of the items on the ingredient lists for the shells are very similar to one another because a certain ratio of each (but few) ingredient is needed for their composition.
 Where you really have to pay attention is whether you are mastering the important techniques at every step of baking these little treats.
 This includes the mixing of the batter and even how to use your home oven amongst others.